aashikmathew/ubiety-iot-status-service/README.md

    - Isolated test environment
    - Protected secrets management

+🔭 Future Enhancements
+- JWT-based authentication with user roles and API key rotation
+- Device registration/management endpoint with metadata support
+- Real-time status updates using WebSocket connections
+- Web-based dashboard for status visualization and analytics
+- Metrics collection and monitoring integration
+- Rate limiting per device/client
+- Data retention policies and archival system
+- Multi-region deployment support

 ## 👨‍💻 Author & Acknowledgments

 **Author:** Aashik Mathew

-I would like to express my sincere gratitude to Ubiety for providing this challenging and insightful take-home assignment.
-The project requirements effectively tested both technical skills and architectural decision-making abilities.
-Special thanks to the Ubiety team for the opportunity to demonstrate my capabilities in building a production-ready IoT device status tracking service.
+I would like to express my sincere gratitude to Ubiety for providing this challenging and insightful take-home assignment and for the opportunity to demonstrate my capabilities in building a production-ready IoT device status tracking service.

----